International Students: All you need to know

 Current health situation

 Find out about the current health situation in Québec before you book your trip.
-Due to the pandemic, certain services and businesses may be closed, public and private gatherings may be banned, and travel between regions may be restricted.
+Due to the pandemic, certain services and businesses may be closed, public and private gatherings may be banned or limited, and travel between regions may be restricted.

 Université Laval campus health guidelines designed to slow the spread of the pandemic follow government directives and conditions in the Capitale-Nationale region shown on the Québec government’s map of COVID-19 alert levels by region.